cloudfoundry/bpm-release/docs/config.md

 You could set these in your bpm `pre_start` but since these affect the entire host and not just the contained job we like to keep them separate.

+## Hooks

+Your startup hook must finish with time to spare before the `monit start` timeout (30s by default).
+We're looking into ways to make this less vague.